mscdex/benchd/README.md

 * Add per-benchmark timeout configuration option

-* Ability to easily share benchmark results
+* Ability to easily share benchmark results (can load from/save to gist right now, but no easy way to discover benchmarks)

 * Add support for remote targets (e.g. via ssh) for multi-platform benchmarking